Siddharth0608/siddharth-sharma-wasserstoff-AiInternTask/README.md

 Check the Output: After running the program, the extracted data will be stored in the MongoDB collection specified in the code.
 You can also see the printed output of all data retrieved from the database.

 # Notes
-I wasn't able to create a Docker file for this project because previous attempts caused my laptop to crash.
+I wasn't able to create a Docker file for this project due to previous attempts that resulted in my laptop crashing.
+My laptop's resources are limited, and running Docker often consumes significant memory and processing power, leading to instability.
+Despite my efforts to optimize the setup, the performance constraints of my system prevented me from successfully configuring a Docker environment.

-I also couldn't host this program on Streamlit due to time constraints and performance issues.
+Additionally, I faced challenges in hosting this program on Streamlit.
+The processing involved in generating summaries and extracting keywords from multiple PDF files is resource-intensive, which slowed down the performance of my laptop.
+Given the tight timeline I was working under, I could not afford the time required to troubleshoot and resolve these performance issues.
+As a result, I had to prioritize getting the core functionality of the program working locally rather than exploring deployment options.

+# Extracted Data from the PDFs
+I have attached a JSON file containing the extracted data from the PDF files processed by the program on my laptop.
+This JSON file includes all the essential information, such as:

+PDF Name: The name of each PDF file.
+PDF Size: The size of each PDF file.
+PDF Path: The file path to each PDF.
+PDF Summary: A concise summary extracted from the content of each PDF.
+PDF Keywords: A list of relevant keywords identified from each PDF.

 # Troubleshooting
 If you encounter any issues, check the following: